oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

     ![Select table Projects](images/navigate-to-table1.png " ")

-8. Click the **Data** tab to see the data that was loaded.
+8. Click the **Data** tab to see the loaded data.

     ![View table Projects](images/view-projects-table-data1.png " ")

 ## Summary
-This completes the Lab.
-At this point, you know how to use Quick SQL to generate database objects using a SQL shorthand.
-You also know how to use Data Workshop utility to load data.
+You know how to use Quick SQL to generate database objects using a SQL shorthand.
+You also learn how to use the Data Workshop utility to load data.

 ## What's next
-In the upcoming hands-on workshop, you'll be tasked with developing a database application utilizing pre-existing tables.
-This involves incorporating various pages such as a dashboard, multiple reports, and an administration page.
+You can develop a database application utilizing pre-existing tables in the upcoming hands-on workshop.
+It incorporates various pages, such as a dashboard, multiple reports, and an administration page.
 Additionally, you'll be creating an application through a spreadsheet.
 Furthermore, you'll gain insights into loading an application using a blueprint and configuring attributes for a Progressive Web App.

 ## Acknowledgements
 * **Author** - Roopesh Thokala, Senior Product Manager, Ankita Beri, Product Manager
 * **Contributors** - Ankita Beri, Product Manager
-* **Last Updated By/Date** - Ankita Beri, Product Manager, October 2023
+* **Last Updated By/Date** - Ankita Beri, Product Manager, January 2024